NewkirkS/Character-Generator/wantsandneeds.md

   * Include simple description of race and class skills etc.
   * Point buy system for ability scores
   * Add ability to select subraces.
-  * Add options for all races
+  * Add options for all races.
   * Add options for all classes.

 * Wishlist